BML-cbnu/TRACE-DDI/data_preprocessing/Readme.md

     ├── mol_edgepred.npy
     └── Readme.md

-Move the files to your project path, e.g., /path/to/data/drkg/.
+Move the files to your project path, e.g.:

+/path/to/data/drkg/

 ⸻